 Atrium Le 1000 is an indoor rink that has provided many an ice skater with respite from whatever winter weather is wreaking havoc outside; however, it gets brutally busy.
 So busy, in fact, that most of your time on the ice could very well be spent merely dodging collisions.

 If you have no tolerance for crowds, then go on a weekday early in the evening.
-There are plenty of food court eats here and equipment rentals on location.
+There is equipment rental on location and plenty of food court eats.